magley/docker-registry-token-auth-example/README.md

 Token signing is done with a certificate chain.
 You must have a public and private key pair to sign the JWT used by Docker Registry.
 See `certs/README.md`.

+Additionally, a Docker Registry webhook implementation is also demonstrated.

 ## Getting started